nextcloud/integration_reddit/README.md

 ### Admin settings

-There also is a "Connected accounts" **admin** settings section if you want your Nextcloud users to use another OAuth application to authenticate to Dropbox.
+There also is a "Connected accounts" **admin** settings section if you want your Nextcloud users to use another OAuth application to authenticate to Reddit.
 The Nextcloud Reddit OAuth app is used by default.